 Table Tennis is an after school program at middle and high schools led by an on-site coach who engages youth in fitness and health while teaching them about leadership, perseverance, teamwork, and sportsmanship.
 The program includes weekly competitions as well as organized tournaments.

-Transition Opportunities and Programs for Success (TOPS) provides a vital set of wraparound services that connect newly immigrated and monolingual, high-risk API Transitional Aged Youth (age 17-24) with caring adults and peers to help them successfully transition into adulthood.
+TOPS provides a vital set of wraparound services that connect newly immigrated and monolingual, high-risk AAPI Transitional Aged Youth (age 17-24) with caring adults and peers to help them successfully transition into adulthood.

-CYC elementary after school program is designed to incorporate enrichment, educational, health, and wellness activities to supplement traditional classroom learning.
+CYC elementary after school and summer programs incorporate enrichment, educational, health, and wellness activities to supplement traditional classroom learning.
 Specialized clubs, sports, nutrition, and tutoring help expand students’ social and emotional development.

 Schools: